Government of Macau

 The Government of the Macao Special Administrative Region, commonly known as the Macao Government, is the executive authorities of Macau.
 Formed on 20 December 1999 in accordance with the Sino-Portuguese Joint Declaration, it is headed by secretariats or commissioners and report directly to the chief executive.
 The affairs of the government are decided by secretaries, who are appointed by the chief executive and endorsed by the State Council of the Central People's Government in Beijing.
 As a special administrative region of China, Macau has a high degree of autonomy, in light of the "One Country, Two Systems" policy.
 The Macau Government, financially independent from the Central People's Government, oversees the affairs of Macau.

 Head of government

 The chief executive is responsible for the administration of Macau.
 The affairs of the government are decided by secretariats, who are appointed by the chief executive and endorsed by the State Council of the People's Republic of China in Beijing.
 The office of chief executive replaced that of governor after 1999 as head of the government in Macau.
 The chief executive reports to the State Council.

-The current chief executive is Ho Iat Seng and Hoi Lai Fong is the chief of the Office of the Chief Executive.
+The current chief executive is Sam Hou Fai and Hoi Lai Fong is the chief of the Office of the Chief Executive.